robinrendle/robinrendle.com/_posts/2015-06-24-with-teeth-of-metal-and-glass.md

 title: With teeth of metal and glass
 date: 2015-06-24 09:09:00 -07:00
 tags:
   - relationships
   - diary
-- featured
+extract:
-extract: 'My excitement for a holiday to NYC was of paramount importance then: as someone that comes from a rural area, would I enjoy it?
+  "My excitement for a holiday to NYC was of paramount importance then: as someone that comes from a rural area, would I enjoy it?
 Would I want to emigrate to New York?
 What would my girlfriend and I find there?
-Would she move in with me once we came back or would we just throw caution to the wind and move to America and work together?'
+Would she move in with me once we came back or would we just throw caution to the wind and move to America and work together?"
-update:
 city: New York City
 country: USA
 ---